elhouso/civmeridi.github.io/docs/government/ololtic-proposals.md

 > Tory had leaked multiple things intenting to harm the community.
 In order to have legal exile instead of just in acting exile.
 I propose that she is removed from citizenship.

 **Proposal Passed:** 16 Ayes, 0 Nays, 2 Abstains

+## [Proposal] Gov monopoly on xp~

+Proposer: Solitaire, Seconded by: bgbba, Date: January 13th, 2024

+> To ensure the financial stability of the government and therefore the ability of the government to actively maintain and expand public infrastructure within Yoahtl the following government monopoly is thus established:

+> The government of Yoahtl are the only group/person(s) within Yoahtl allowed to produce xp/emeralds.

+> The government of Yoahtl are the only group/person(s) within Yoahtl allowed to sell xp/emeralds.

+> Crops produced via farms within Yoahtl should not go toward production of xp/emeralds outside of Yoahtl without explicit permission from the government.

+**Proposal Withdrawn:** 1 Aye, 0 Nays, 2 Abstains

+## [Proposal] Outlaw Jump boost on beacons in Altepetl

+Proposer: Solitaire, Seconded by: bgbba, Date: January 15th, 2024

+> Very simple proposal.
+Jump boost beacons are annoying af.
+Outlaw them in Altepetl :yoahtlchad:

+**Proposal Passed:** 13 Ayes, 1 Nay, 0 Abstains

+## [Proposal] The Universal Approval Proposal

+Proposer: MechanicalRift, Seconded by: HiddenShantu, Date: January 15th, 2024

+> Amend Article 4

+> Section 3.B to:

+> Should, after a period of discussion of any length during which the specifics of the law are discussed and revisions suggested, a different citizen "second" the proposal, it enters a 48-hour period where it is voted on, during which discussion may continue. **If 100% of the Ololtic participate and vote aye or abstain on a Proposal, while at least 1/3 of the votes are aye, the vote is ended early and passes.**

+> Section 4.B to:

+> A government member then begins the voting process during which current members of the ololtic have 48 hours to vote on the request. **If 100% of the Ololtic participate and vote aye or abstain on the request, while a majority of the votes are aye, the vote is ended early and passes.**

+**Proposal Failed:** 10 Ayes, 0 Nays, 0 Abstains